owulveryck/blog/content/post/journey-onnx-day1.md

 A node knows its inputs and its output.
 Therefore, to generate the graph, we should:

-* start by adding the inputs (which are special nodes with an indegree of 0).
+* start by adding the inputs (which are particular nodes with an indegree of 0).
 For commodity, we will track the added node into a “dictionary" of nodes (a Go map).
 * add every single node reachable only from nodes presents in the dictionary.
 * add the edges
 * add the current node to the dictionary.

 In ONNX, the NodeProto has a type and a name.
 The type is representing the actual mathematical operator that will be applied to the inputs; we will see that later.
-The name is used as input from the point of view of the successors.
+The name is used as input for the successors.

 ## Gonum